mcf3rn/books/README.md

 John used that 4x6 note card as a practical tool for developing into the man he wanted to become.

 ### Chapter 8 -- Evil's Best Weapon
 One summer, it was too hot and humid to chop wood and carry water.
 They stopped early to go to the lake.
+Akira tells them the story of "Evil's Best Weapon."
+A witch was going out of business and sold her evil tools.
+Ones that make you think of jealousy, anger, lust, pride, envy, deceit, and adultery.
+By the end of the day only a few trash heaps of worn-out broken tools remained.
+One man was intrigued by one in particular and wanted to buy it but the witch said it was too valuable and wanted to pass it down to her neice.
+She took the tool back to her house.
+It was the only unsold tool.